robwierzbowski/gulp-intermediate/readme.md

 - `tempDir`: The absolute path to the directory containing your temporary files.
 If using `spawn` you may want to set the `cwd` option to `tempDir`.
 - `cb`: A callback function to call when the processing is finished.
 It pushes the output files back into the gulp stream.
-- `fileProps`: An object with information about the files that have been written to the temp directory.
+- `fileProps`: An object with some information about the files that have been written to the temp directory.
-    - `fileProps.base`: The original vinyl base directory.
     - `fileProps.cwd`: The original vinyl CWD.

 ## License